redhat-openshift-ecosystem/operator-pipelines/README.md

 ### Operator CI Pipeline

-The Operator CI pipeline is a Tekton pipeline that can be triggered by a partner on on-premise infrastructure.
-The pipeline validates an Operator Bundle, builds it and install it to an OpenShift environment.
-After installation pre-flight tests are executed which validate that the Operator meets minimum requirements for Red Hat OpenShift Certification.
-If all preceding tasks pass the CI pipeline optionally uploads results and submits a pull request to trigger the next stages of the operator certification workflow.
+The Operator CI pipeline is a Tekton pipeline that can be triggered by a partner using on-premise infrastructure.
+The pipeline validates an Operator Bundle, builds it and installs it to an OpenShift environment.
+After installation, pre-flight tests are executed which validate that the Operator meets minimum requirements for Red Hat OpenShift Certification.
+If all preceding tasks pass, the CI pipeline optionally uploads results and submits a pull request to trigger the next stages of the operator certification workflow.